 Any original item made of fiber.
-Examples are fabric collage, soft sculpture, stitchery, weaving, embroidery, cross-stitch, wearable art, hooking, braiding and duct tape artistry and baskets.
-Original cross-stitched, knitted or crocheted items belong in this Fiber class.
-Non-original cross-stitched, knitted or crocheted in Heritage Arts.
+Examples include but are not limited to fabric collage, soft sculpture, stitchery, weaving, embroidery, cross-stitch, wearable art, hooking, braiding, duct tape artistry, string art, and baskets.
+Original cross-stitched, knitted, or crocheted items belong in this Fiber class.
+Non-original cross-stitched, knitted, or crocheted items should be entered in Heritage Arts.
 Machine knitted items are not appropriate for this class.